e11938258/InDMP/README.md

 -Djboss.socket.binding.port-offset=10
 ```

-You need to perform the following actions:
+You need to perform the following steps:

-1. Login to the Keycloak app, URL: http://127.0.0.1:8090/auth/admin/master/console/
+1. Login to the Keycloak application, URL: http://127.0.0.1:8090/auth/admin/master/console/
 2. Create a new realm with name "Services"
 3. Select the realm "Services"
 4. Create a new client scope with name "update"